teddyjesus/predictingSongGenre/README.md

 - adjusting different **stopping criterions**
 - **pruning** (i.e., cost-complexity pruning)

-Model accuracy increased to 64% following cost-complexicity pruning.
-However, the tree was still too complex.
+In that regard, model accuracy increased to 64% following cost-complexicity pruning; but the tree was still too complex.
 After adjusting the minimum decrease in impurity before node splitting, the tree becomes interpretable at the cost of a decrease in accuracy (64% down to 57%):

 ![](finalDecisionTree.png)

 Precision and recall scores can be found in *Tree.ipynb*.
-In particular, the model performs poorly in correctly predicting country music.
+The model performs poorly in correctly predicting country music.

 Note: *PyDotPlus* and *GraphViz* visualize the decision trees.
 GraphViz must be added to the computer's PATH environment variable, or else Python will return the error: "GraphViz's executables not found."